 An intriguing report was of an apparent hybrid at Offutt Base Lake, Sarpy Co 30 Mar 2018; its identification was uncertain, but it was likely a mix of Ring-necked Duck and Lesser Scaup, or, based on its contrasting black and white appearance, Tufted Duck and Lesser Scaup, although the bird did have a pale area on its bill suggestive of Ring-necked Duck.

 Changes Since 2000: Increasing occurrence of mostly males in the Rainwater Basin late Jun-early Aug is suggestive of an establishing molt migration location.
-This species is rare anywhere in Nebraska in summer other than in the Rainwater Basin.
+This species is rare anywhere in Nebraska in summer.

 The earliest arrivals are coincident with the spring thaw; probable migrants were 12 on 30 Jan 2010 at Kearney, 12 at Boystown Lake, Douglas Co 1 Feb 2012, and 11 on 30 Jan 2016 at Lake Wanahoo, Saunders Co.
 Migration peaks during late Mar and early Apr, but small numbers occur into May.
 See Summer for later Jun reports.